 The Add Grace Period displays as ADDPERIOD in WHOIS and is set to five calendar days following the initial registration of a domain.
-If the domain is deleted by the registrar during this period, the registry provides a credit to the registrar for the cost of the registration.
-If a Delete, Renew/Extend, or Transfer operation occurs within the five calendar days, the following rules apply.
+If the registrar deletes the domain during this period, the registry provides a credit to the registrar for the cost of the registration.
+If a Delete, Renew/Extend or Transfer operation occurs within the five calendar days, the following rules apply.